saldinbeganovic/AddMe/README.md

 Project name: AddMe social network - https://addme.saldinbeganovic.si/

 Description: Addme project is a clone of Instagram.

-                -You can like, comment and post photos.
+Features: -You can like, comment and post photos.
           -Login feature using Google and Facebook API.
           -Creating post and sharing them.
           -You can follow other people and they can follow you.
           -Explore page if you dont follow anyone or suggested post on home page.
           -Editing your profile and bio...